emmystrings309/printf/README.md

 ## Copyright

-&copy; 2023 Okikijesu Emmanuel .
+&copy; 2023 Okikijesu Emmanuel, Onabanjo Oluwatomiwa .
 All rights reserved.
 This project is licensed under the [License Name](link-to-license).